home-assistant/home-assistant.io/source/_posts/2024-11-27-home-assistant-yellow-gets-cm5-support.markdown

 Thanks to Raspberry Pi providing us with an early sample, we have been able to add **Compute Module 5 (CM5) compatibility to the Home Assistant Yellow**, which will be included in Home Assistant OS 14 (along with some [other hardware support](#other-additions-to-haos-14)).
 This gives current and future users a great option to get more performance if they need it, but we must say that CM4 is still more than enough for most Home Assistant users' needs.

 As part of the Open Home Foundation, we fight for privacy, choice, and sustainability in the smart home.
-The Yellow achieves on all three, and this announcement only improves the choices available and long-term sustainability.
+The Yellow achieves all three, and this announcement only improves the choices available and long-term sustainability.

 <!--more-->

 ## Using Compute Modules

 When designing Yellow to give our users the ability to expand the capabilities of the device we chose Raspberry Pi's Compute Module platform.
 It allows users to increase the RAM, add eMMC, built-in Bluetooth, or even get more speed 😉 - without having to replace the Yellow - all you need to do is get a new module.
-This is also great for repairability over the life of the product.
+This is also great for the repairability of the product over its lifetime.

 Though it was designed for the Compute Module 4 (CM4), we always hoped it would be compatible with its future successors.
 Over the past couple of months, we've been updating firmware and testing early hardware, and it is indeed compatible.
 Due to changes on CM5, the installation method is slightly more complex than it was on CM4, which is detailed below.